Consonance/consonance/README.md

     mvn -Dmaven.test.skip=true -T 1C install -pl consonance-integration-testing -am

+This gives me a build time of 36 seconds vs. 1:21 min for `mvn clean install`

 Now run the full integration tests (assumes you have RabbitMQ and PostgreSQL installed):

     cd consonance-integration-testing